Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 The Standard Model has 19 free parameters.
 String theory has 1050010^{500} possible vacua.
 Loop quantum gravity does not address the flavour sector.
 Asymptotic safety constrains the gravitational coupling but not the Yukawa matrices.
 Noncommutative geometry (Chamseddine–Connes) recovers the Standard Model action but leaves the Yukawa couplings as inputs.

-The Tier-1 system adds a single structural ingredient to the Chamseddine–Connes programme: the Λ\Lambda-channel capacity inequality with UV anchoring.
+The Tier-1 system adds a single structural ingredient to the Chamseddine–Connes programme: the Λ\Lambda-channel capacity inequality with UV anchoring and the E9** normalization bridge.
 This one addition changes the categorical status of the theory:

 Without the Λ\Lambda-channel: a framework compatible with the Standard Model.
 Yukawa couplings are free parameters.
 Same category as every other unification programme since 1973.

-With the Λ\Lambda-channel: a framework generating the Standard Model parameters from structural constraints.
+With the Λ\Lambda-channel: a framework that determines the Standard Model parameters as carrier-conditioned structural outputs.
 UV anchor fixes normalization.
-Saturation equations determine masses.
+Saturation equations determine masses on the carrier.
+E9** determines α\alpha.
 Born rule derived.
 Strong CP excluded.
-Zero continuous freedom.
+Zero continuous freedom in the Tier-1 mass sector on a fixed carrier.

 Together they form a complete system.
 Tier-0 determines what is admissible.
 Tier-1 determines how the admissible structure acts on fields, produces masses, and generates predictions.
 The Everything Equation L=ΩΔ(L)L = \Omega\,\Delta\,\partial(L) is the fixed-point criterion.
-The Coupled Dirac–Λ\Lambda System is the unique dynamical realization satisfying it.
+The Coupled Dirac–Λ System is the dynamical realization satisfying it.

 One equation.
 One admissibility principle.
 One dynamical system.
-Zero free parameters.
+Zero free continuous parameters in the Tier-1 mass sector on the adopted carrier.

 © 2026 Jeremy Rodgers.
 All rights reserved.
 Content released under CC BY-NC-ND 4.0 unless otherwise stated.